Deltachaos/wowaudit-auto-sims/README.md

 - - `CLASS` is the english class name without spaces uppercase.
 Example: `DEMONHUNTER`
 - - `SPEC` is the english spec name without spaces uppercase.
 Example: `HAVOC`
 - - The value is the talent string from wowhead talent calculator: Example: `CEkAAAAAAAAAAAAAAAAAAAAAAYGMzMzYMzMjZmJmZGAAAAAAwsZMbzwMzsNzMbWmlxwMzwYZbWmBDjtNmkhZmBWWA`
+- `DROPTIMIZER_TALENTS_DIFFICULTY_CLASS_SPEC`: Overwrite the talent string for specific classes and specs.
+Default: Current used talents.
+- - `DIFFICULTY` is the english class name without spaces uppercase.
+Example: `HEROIC`
+- - `CLASS` is the english class name without spaces uppercase.
+Example: `DEMONHUNTER`
+- - `SPEC` is the english spec name without spaces uppercase.
+Example: `HAVOC`
+- - The value is the talent string from wowhead talent calculator: Example: `CEkAAAAAAAAAAAAAAAAAAAAAAYGMzMzYMzMjZmJmZGAAAAAAwsZMbzwMzsNzMbWmlxwMzwYZbWmBDjtNmkhZmBWWA`
+- `DROPTIMIZER_ARCHON_TALENTS`: Use talents from archon if not explicitly set.
+Default: `True`.

 #### Upgrade Levels